 She has volunteered in non-governmental organizations to end world poverty and schools for children with disabilities.

-She is a queer Asian who is working everyday to make the world a more equitable, livable, and lovable place.
+She is a queer Asian who is working everyday to make the world a more equitable and habitable place.